Department of Health and Rehabilitation Sciences

 • Master of Science in Athletic Training (MSAT) is an entry-level professional degree program designed specifically for students who have not obtained the national Board of Certification in athletic training.
 This degree is for students who have completed a bachelor degree in Kinesiology or a related field, and now wish to pursue a degree in athletic training.
 The major objectives of the MSAT are to prepare students to make impactful contributions in the global healthcare community, develop decision-making skills through critical analysis, and prepare students for successful completion of the national Board of Certification exam.

-Information for the Master of Science in Athletic Training (MSAT)
+Master of Science in Athletic Training (MSAT)

 Students must be accepted into the MSAT and the graduate school prior to beginning coursework.
 All students start coursework during the summer session.
 The program follows a healthcare cohort model, and the designated course sequence must be followed.
 The degree requires a combination of coursework and clinical rotations.
 Students must make a “C” or better in all coursework.
 Refer to the MSAT website for more information.